Sonochemistry: Sonochemical reactions

 While the application of ultrasound often generates mixtures of products, a paper published in 2007 in the journal Nature described the use of ultrasound to selectively affect a certain cyclobutane ring-opening reaction.
 Atul Kumar has reported multicomponent reaction Hantzsch ester synthesis in Aqueous Micelles using ultrasound.

 Some water pollutants, especially chlorinated organic compounds, can be destroyed sonochemically.

 Sonochemistry can be performed by using a bath (usually used for ultrasonic cleaning) or with a high power probe, called an ultrasonic horn, which funnels and couples a piezoelectric element's energy into the water, concentrated at one (typically small) point.

 Sonochemistry can also be used to weld metals which are not normally feasible to join, or form novel alloys on a metal surface.
 This is distantly related to the method of calibrating ultrasonic cleaners using a sheet of aluminium foil and counting the holes.
 The holes formed are a result of microjet pitting resulting from cavitation near the surface, as mentioned previously.
 Due to the aluminium foil's thinness and weakness, the cavitation quickly results in fragmentation and destruction of the foil.

+A new generation of sonochemistry is harnessing the advantages of functional, ferroelectric materials, to further enhance chemistry in a sonochemical reactor in an emerging process called piezocatalysis.